hossein1387/BARVINN/docs/design.rst

 mvuquant
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the case we need to quantize results, `msbidx` can be used.
-This field indicates that where does the `msb` position starts.
+This field indicates that where does the `msb` position start.

 .. figure:: _static/wavedrom/mvuquant.svg
   :width: 800